Amir-Pasha-Bagheri/Basic-Website/README.md

 1-Carousel pictures which you can switch between them and also it has timer to switch automatically

-2-You can add comment and your comment will apper with :
+2-You can add comment and your comment will appear with :

 a)Your Name